Te Atatu

 Underground Service Complexity

-Te Atatu Road's recent $15 million widening revealed dense underground services including gas, power, telecommunications, water, stormwater, and sewer networks.
-Any civil works involving excavation near Te Atatu Road or established streets requires thorough service location, coordination with Vector, Watercare, and telecommunications providers.
+The $15 million Te Atatu Road widening turned up gas, power, telecommunications, water, stormwater, and sewer networks in close proximity.
+Anyone excavating near Te Atatu Road or established streets needs thorough service location before the first bucket goes in, and active coordination with Vector, Watercare, and the telcos.

 Why Choose Us